Introduction

 3. Outdated or Inefficient Glass

-Old windows may not meet today’s insulation standards.
-Replacing them can reduce energy bills and improve indoor comfort.
+Older glass may not meet today’s energy-efficiency standards.
+Upgrading can lower energy bills and enhance indoor comfort.

 Signs You Should Call a Professional